Trump's Next Speech

 First, I am releasing my tax returns.
 Every single one.
 For myself and each of my hundreds of businesses, most of which will close in the weeks to come.
 Projected here are the links to these documents so you can see them for yourselves.
 At last, sunlight on my shady deals!

-Second, to each of the 123 women I have sexually harassed -- with lewd propositions, groping and fondling, and even outright rape -- I am giving, from my personal fortune, a million dollars.
-That’s right, a million bucks each.
-Their names are listed here, with links to videos of these incidents.
+Second, to each of the 33 women I have sexually harassed -- with lewd propositions, groping, fondling, and pussy-grabbing -- I give, from my personal fortune, a million dollars.
+That's right, a million bucks each.
+Their names are listed here [points to Powerpoint], with links to videos of these incidents.
 To each I extend a sincere apology.
 I am a pig.
 I am so sorry!

 Fourth, I hereby announce NINE amendments to the Constitution of this great country -- the 28th through 36th -- that my colleagues in the House and Senate on both sides of the aisle have written in secrecy during recent months in preparation for this day.
 We are poised to ratify them.
 100% of our Senators and Congresspersons have committed to signing them.
 The deal is done.
 Aren't we the greatest?